esa-tu-darmstadt/tapasco/GETTINGSTARTED.md

 Directory Structure
 -------------------
-All paths in TPC can be reconfigured using _Configuration_ parameters, but when nothing else is specified, the default directory structure below `$TPC_HOME` is
+All paths in TPC can be reconfigured using _Configuration_ parameters, but when nothing else is specified, the default directory structure below `$TAPASCO_HOME` is
 used:

 *   `arch`